malctyler/sky-webfrontend/.github/copilot/INSTRUCTIONS.md

 2. Implement proper TypeScript types where applicable
 3. Use Material-UI components for consistent styling
 4. Follow React best practices for state management
+5. All service files MUST use the shared apiClient for API calls - no direct axios/fetch usage
-5. Implement proper error handling in API calls
+6. Implement proper error handling in API calls
-6. Use async/await for asynchronous operations
+7. Use async/await for asynchronous operations
-7. Implement proper form validation
+8. Implement proper form validation
-8. Use proper route protection for authenticated routes
+9. Use proper route protection for authenticated routes

 ## Important Dependencies
 - React: ^18.2.0